Get

 After the operation, you will need to monitor your cat closely.
 Your cat should not play with toys or other animals because this may exacerbate existing injuries.
 If the fracture site is made worse, it will delay the healing process.

 Your cat’s diet will need to change temporarily, as some cats may even need to be fed through a feeding tube.
 Kibble will either need to be soaked in water before being fed to your cat or will need to be replaced with soft wet food.
-Your vet may recommend how to alter your cat’s diet.
-If a feeding tube is necessary, your vet will show you how to use it properly.
+A vet may recommend how to alter your cat’s diet.
+If a feeding tube is necessary, the vet will show you how to use it properly.

 If splints or wires are used, internally or externally, there is a good chance they will need to be cleaned.
 Flushing out your cat’s mouth will help to clean the internal structures.